apetrone11235/angela-petrone.github.io/_posts/2019-04-24-Emergency.md

 ![]({{site.baseurl}}/img/VisitsOverTime.png)

 As you can see, my initial assumption about emergency room visits decreasing was incorrect.
 Seeing this graph left me with a lot of questions, primarily, why are visits on the rise and why did the implementation of the ACA not have any noticeable effect of the overall trend?
 And why did I along with so many of my colleagues and clients not question this assumption earlier?

+From here, I decided to take a closer look at available literature on the subject as well as the impact on a more local basis by investigating how the rate in Pennsylvania (where I am originally from) changed compared to Massachusetts (where I live how and had insurance exchanges before the ACA was implemented).

+Stay tuned for the part 2